Invariants and Home Spaces in Transition Systems and Petri Nets: Reachability

 In order to more precisely figure out how to move from one state to another, the notions of transition and Transition System will be introduced in Section \ref{subsec: transition systems} where in addition, the definition of reachability graph will be refined further.

-As soon as a conceptual model allows organizing states we will say that it possesses a \textit{structure}, notion that we will keep informal and which is referring to the information detained about states.
+As soon as a conceptual model allows organizing states we will say that it possesses a \textit{structure}, notion that we will keep informal for now and which is referring to the information detained about states, transitions, or state variables.
 Therefore, a reachability graph is an example of a structure.
-A structure can hold more information about the states of systems under study and is key to support efficient behavioral analysis.
+A structure can hold more or less information about the states of the SuS and is key to support accurate and efficient behavioral analysis.
 In particular, the reachability graph is a powerful tool to study all kind of properties such as reachability questions or to solve the reachability problem.
-Trajectories can be infinite even when \emph{RS} is finite.
-The reachability graph also can be infinite for two reasons: there is an infinite multiplicity of edges between two successive vertices or there is an infinite number of vertices.
-In this note, we will limit ourselves in considering reachability graphs where vertices have a finite degree (called \textit{locally finite} in \cite{Diestel10} \footnote{or sometimes \textit{finitely branching} as in \cite{FinkelS01}}).
-We may have an infinity of vertices and this is precisely why the reachability problem is such an interesting decidability problem.
-The interested reader can look at \cite{BlondinFM18} for reachability graphs where vertices may have an infinite degree.